SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnppowershell.md

 Use PnP PowerShell cmdlets to create, retrieve, update, and remove site designs and site scripts to new and existing modern site collections.

+> [!NOTE]
+> PnP PowerShell is an open-source solution with active community providing support for it.
+There is no SLA for the open-source tool support from Microsoft.

 ## Getting started

 To run the PnP PowerShell cmdlets, you'll need to do the following: